Skip to content

 Sector Rotation in Practice

-One argument for using a sector rotation strategy is that the share prices of companies within each sector tend to move in the same direction.
+One argument for using a sector rotation strategy is that companies’ share prices in each sector tend to move in the same direction.
 This is a natural effect of sector classification, whereby companies with similar business models are grouped together.
 At a minimum, investors can gain baseline exposure to a given sector’s sensitivities using individual stocks.
 Or, broader exposure can be secured using sector ETFs.

 An example is the relationship of crude oil prices with major airliners American Airlines (AAL), Delta Airlines (DAL), Southwest Airlines (LUV), and United Airlines (UAL), as well as United Parcel Service (UPS) and FedEx (FDX).
-Despite operating in different industries, these industrials sector companies all benefit from lower oil prices, causing share prices to move higher when fuel costs decline.
+Despite operating in different industries, these industrial sector companies benefit from lower oil prices, causing share prices to increase when fuel costs decline.

 Investors use a top-down approach and look to macroeconomic indicators to assess the current economic cycle stage.
-Once favorable sectors are identified, rotations are made out of unfavorable ones and into those that are poised to grow.
+Rotations are made from unfavorable sectors and into favorable ones poised to grow.

 Other Factors to Consider

-Sector rotation involves active management, which requires frequent monitoring of market and economic events in order to capture opportunities.
+Sector rotation involves active management, which requires frequently monitoring market and economic events to capture opportunities.
 As explained earlier, the economic cycle takes longer to catch up to the market cycle—and markets could also fail to digest economic news efficiently.
 Mistiming the market cycle could cause alpha or returns to be left on the table.

 Remember: rotating out of a given sector involves selling shares, and each profitable sale triggers a knock on the door from Uncle Sam to collect capital gains tax.
 Tax events can diminish overall returns, which is why the level of active portfolio management should be considered in order to avoid unnecessary capital gains tax.

-Also keep in mind that industries aren’t as homogenous as broader sectors, and a deviation can throw off a rotation strategy.
-Using the previous example, low oil prices are a major tailwind for major airlines, but other industrials like railroads might suffer as crude oil shipments decline.
-It might be thought that a rising tide lifts all boats, but there could be outlying industries that fail to swim, reinforcing the need for thorough investment research such as a full top-down approach.
+An additional note to keep in mind is industries aren’t as homogenous as broader sectors, and a deviation can throw off a rotation strategy.
+Using the relationship between crude oil and airliners as an example, low oil prices are a significant tailwind for major airlines.
+However, other Industrials, like railroads, might suffer as crude oil shipments decline.
+It might be thought that a rising tide lifts all boats, but there could be outlying industries that fail to swim, reinforcing the need for thorough investment research such as a top-down approach.

 Finally, past performance isn’t always indicative of future results.
 Even if a chart historically shows declines after a security’s peak and growth following a trough, economic and market events could alter those trajectories.